Oneflow-Inc/oneflow-documentation/en/docs/parallelism/03_consistent_tensor.md

         dtype=oneflow.float32)
     ```

-###　Convert Local Tensor To Consistent Tensor
+### Convert Local Tensor to Consistent Tensor

-User can create local tensor first, then use [Tensor.to_consistent](https://oneflow.readthedocs.io/en/master/tensor.html#oneflow.Tensor.to_consistent) to convert local tensor to consistent tensor.
+Users can create local tensor first, then use [Tensor.to_consistent](https://oneflow.readthedocs.io/en/master/tensor.html#oneflow.Tensor.to_consistent) to convert local tensor to consistent tensor.

 In the following example, two local tensor of `shape=(2, 5)` are created on the two machines.
 Note that after calling `to_consistent`, the result consistent tensor has `shape` `(4, 5)`